top of page

 Resources

-The mind and body interact in complicated ways.
+The mind and body interact in complex ways.
 Physical conditions can have emotional and mental impacts, and emotional and mental distress can manifest in physical ways.
 Trauma, in particular, can often be accompanied by chronic pain as well as a host of other physiological symptoms and/or co-morbid conditions.
 At times, it becomes important to treat both mind and body collaboratively.
 Below are some of the practitioners that I trust when I'm thinking about making a referral for an additional kind of treatment.

 Complementary Treatments